Skip to content

 print(customer.asrecord())

-As mentioned previously, it is possible to also provide optional details, such as table or view name, schema and primary key name; these details are quite useful when using RickDb's Repository or Query Builder to provide context for operations.
+It is possible to also provide optional details, such as table or view name, schema and primary key name; these details are quite useful when using RickDb's Repository or Query Builder to provide context for operations.
 This is probably the most common usage scenario, when designing a multi-tier application:

 from rick_db import fieldmapper